angmr/simplepythonscripts/README.md

 # Simple Python Scripts

-This is a repository of simple python scripts I wrote myself at the beginning stages of learning python
+This is a repository of simple python scripts I wrote myself at the beginer stage of learning python